abbott567/blog/src/posts/defining-a-strategy-for-accessibility/content.md

       A sustainable strategy for accessibility in a large organisation.
     image:
       href: '{{imgPath}}/share-image.jpg'
-      alt: 'A venn diagram with 3 overlapping circles.
+      alt: 'A Venn diagram with 3 overlapping circles.
 The 3 circles are labelled: compliance, culture and education.'
   excerpt: |
     I remember in school we learned about the fire-triangle.
 Fuel, Oxygen and heat are required to make a fire burn.
 If you remove any of those things  from the equation, the fire will use up what it has left and eventually burn out.